 Regular follow-up will be the default mechanism to ensure a continuous and on-going system of monitoring.
-This is the minimum standard that will apply to all members after 2-and-a-half year from the adoption of the country's MER, and will be subject to a follow-up assessment after 5 years following the adoption of the MER.
+This is the minimum standard that will apply to all members after 2-and-a-half years from the adoption of the country's MER and subsequently at 3-year intervals.